hdShang/arxiv-daily/docs/cs-CV/2025-09-18/papers/250915132v1-from-pixels-to-urban-policy-intelligence-recovering-legacy-effects-o.md

 ---
 layout: default
-title: From Pixels to Urban Policy-Intelligence: Recovering Legacy Effects of Redlining with a Multimodal LLM
+title: "From Pixels to Urban Policy-Intelligence: Recovering Legacy Effects of Redlining with a Multimodal LLM"
 ---

 # From Pixels to Urban Policy-Intelligence: Recovering Legacy Effects of Redlining with a Multimodal LLM